-Aside from regular visits to more than 50 hospitals and care facilities, Pet Hug Pack® animals participate in education programs and outreach events as ARF ambassadors and symbols of unconditional love and compassion.
+Aside from regular visits to dozens of hospitals and care facilities, Pet Hug Pack® animals participate in education programs as well as outreach events.
+They serve as ARF ambassadors and symbols of unconditional love and compassion.
 All Pet Hug Pack® animals are evaluated to ensure they are well-mannered, healthy, and of suitable temperament.

 Join the Pet Hug Pack®

 Is your dog or cat an excellent Pet Hug Pack® candidate?
 Are you interested in becoming a Pet Hug Pack® volunteer?
 We’re always looking for well-behaved dogs and cats (and other animals, too) to serve as therapy animals for people in need of the special type of love only an animal can provide.

 Pet Hug Pack® Requirements